 Our first transforming black planeswalker, and she’s pretty epic if you ask me.
 Liliana starts off as the Heretical Healer, a 2/3 creature with lifelink who transforms when one of your nontoken creatures dies.
 She also plops a 2/2 zombie onto the battlefield while she’s at it.

 As the Defiant Necromancer, Liliana ascends to planeswalker status with 3 loyalty counters.
 Her +2 ability has everyone discard a card, which has the potential to screw you over but is also a good boost for her loyalty.
-Her minus ability is a wildcard that allows you to put a creature from your graveyard onto the battlefield, but you pay their converted mana cost against Liliana’s loyalty which isn’t super great.
+Her minus ability is a wildcard that allows you to put a creature from your graveyard onto the battlefield, but you pay their mana value against Liliana’s loyalty which isn’t super great.